vgorbic1/Tutorials/Linux/archiving and compressing.md

 ```
 gunzip -c archivename.gz > filename
 ```
-To test integrity of gzipped file:
+To test integrity of gzipped file (if OK nothing will happen):
 ```
 gzip -t archivename.gz
 ```